-Area EPS Operator Information on

 Area EPS Operator:

 Attention:

 Address:

 Phone:

 Email:

 Interconnection Customer In formation

 Interconnection Customer:

 Attention:

 Address:

 Phone:

 Email:

 25.2.
 Billing and Payment.
 B illing and payments shall be sent to the addresses set out below:

 Area EPS Operator Informat ion

 Area EPS Operator:

 Attention:

 Address:

 Phone:

 Email:

-Interconnection Customer I nformation
+Interconnection Customer Information

 Interconnection Customer:

 Attention:

 Address:

 Phone:

 Email:

-either Party to the oth lotice.
-Any notice or request required or permitted to be given by er and not required by this Agreement to be given in writing may ne or email to the telephone numbers and e-mail addresses set
+25.3.
+Alternative Forms of Notice.
+Any notice or request required or permitted to be given by either Party to the other and not required by this Agreement to be given in writing may be so given by telephone or email to the telephone numbers and e-mail addresses set out below:

-Area EPS Operator Informati on

 Area EPS Operator:

 Attention:

 Address:

 Phone:

 Email:

 Interconnection Customer In formation

+Interconnection Customer:

 Attention:

 Address:

 Phone:

 Email: